neiros/TDC/README.md

----TTC---
+---TDC---
 ----------------

-Two solutions to the big bitcoin problem, where transaction commissions do not compensate for the costs of mining.
+Two solutions to the big bitcoin problem, where transaction fees do not compensate for the costs of mining.